A place of wonder and raw beauty, the eastern part of Namibia is where you venture to discover an untamed landscape where the past comes to life.

 Sparsely populated, the land is studded with ancient baobab trees.
 The Aha Hills straddle Botswana and Namibia, while natural depressions hold water well into the dry season and are important to wildlife and to the history and culture of the Ju/'hoansi people.

 Nyae Nyae Conservancy, the country’s first communal conservancy, was established in 1998, giving the Ju/'hoansi the right to manage and benefit from the wildlife in the area.
 Now, as it was for tens of thousands of years, conservation of the environment is a priority here.

 Tucked away in the eastern corner of Namibia is the Khaudum National Park, one of Namibia’s wildest places.
 Large herds of elephants, the African wild dog - Africa’s most endangered large predator - and rare sable antelope are found in this wilderness.

-Khaudum is so remote and challenging that the Ministry of Environment and Tourism makes it mandatory for tourists to travel through the park with a minimum of two vehicles.
+Khaudum is so remote and challenging that the Ministry of Environment, Forestry and Tourism makes it mandatory for tourists to travel through the park with a minimum of two vehicles.
 The park and two neighbouring conservancies, George Mukoya and Muduva Nyangana, connect visitors to a vast, open area that ensures that wildlife can pursue hereditary migratory routes to and from the water rich Kavango River across floodplains and the Okavango Delta, a mere 150 km away.